PSDiffusion: Harmonized Multi-Layer Image Generation via Layout and Appearance Alignment: Methodology

 \textbf{Layer Cross-Attention Reweighting.} To ensure a reasonable layout arrangement of foreground layers, we propose a novel approach that diverges from recursive layer generation.
 Our key insight is to refer to the layout arrangement from the denoising process of a complete RGB image generated using the global prompt.
 As illustrated in Figure~\ref{fig:global}, we utilize the cross-attention block of pre-trained image foundation model to extract the layout priors.
 Leveraging the emergent correspondence between prompts and features—a phenomenon widely demonstrated and utilized in existing literature~\cite{hertzprompt,tang2023emergent,cao_2023_masactrl,epstein2023diffusion,hu2023anomalydiffusion}—we can precisely derive and control the location of foreground instance by calculating and manipulating the cross-attention map associated with the foreground instance token.
-As is highlighted in the prompts in Figure~\ref{fig:global}, we select the token of the noun representing the foreground subject because its attention map most prominently displays the location of the foreground subject.
-Specifically, at timestep $t$ in the $n$-th cross-attention block, the global text embedding $\psi(p)$ is projected to a key matrix $\mathbf{K}^n = \ell_\mathbf{K}^n(\psi(p))$ and a value matrix $\mathbf{V}^n = \ell_\mathbf{V}^n(\psi(p))$ , and the deep spatial features of the noisy image $\phi(z_t)$ is projected to a query matrix $\mathbf{Q}^n=\ell_\mathbf{Q}^n(\phi(z^t))$, via learned linear projections $\ell_\mathbf{K}^n$, $\ell_\mathbf{V}^n$, and $\ell_\mathbf{Q}^n$, respectively.
-The global attention map $\mathbf{M}^{\mathrm{g}}\in \mathbb{R}^{hw\times s} $can be calculated by
+As shown in Figure~\ref{fig:pipeline}, we select the token of the colored noun representing the foreground subject because its attention map most prominently displays the location of the foreground subject.